Gregeg/Bezier-Curves-Processing/README.md

 # Manual
 ### Click to create points
+ - Easy mode enabled
+   - click to add new curves
+ - Advanced mode
    - first two points sets the endpoints of the curve
- - next points set control points
+   - points made afterwords set control points

 ### Create coordinate specific point
  - press "a" then type the coordinates of the point EX:( Add point(<x,y>): 100, 50) or (Add point(<x,y>): 69,420)